-The nonparametric analysis presented here uses maximum STCS for a pseudo t-statistic image.
-Because the distribution of the pseudo t-statistic is not known, the corresponding primary threshold for a parametric analysis using a standard t-statistic cannot be computed.
+The nonparametric analysis presented here uses maximum STCS on a pseudo t-statistic image.
+Since the distribution of the pseudo t-statistic is not known, the corresponding primary threshold for a parametric analysis using a standard t-statistic cannot be computed.
 This precludes a straightforward comparison of this nonparametric analysis with a corresponding parametric analysis such as that of Friston et al. (1994).

-Although the necessity to choose the primary threshold for suprathreshold cluster identification is a problem, the same is true for parametric approaches.
+While the necessity to choose the primary threshold for suprathreshold cluster identification is a problem, the same is true for parametric approaches.
 The only additional difficulty occurs with pseudo t-statistic images, when specification of primary thresholds in terms of upper tail probabilities from a Students' t-distribution is impossible.
-Further, parametric suprathreshold cluster size methods (Friston et al., 1994; Poline et al., 1997) utilize asymptotic distributional results, and therefore require high primary thresholds.
-The nonparametric technique is free of this constraint, giving exact P-values for any primary threshold (although very low thresholds are undesirable due to the large suprathreshold clusters expected and consequent poor localization of an effect).
+Further, parametric suprathreshold cluster size methods (Friston et al., 1994; Poline et al., 1997) utilise asymptotic distributional results, and therefore require high primary thresholds.
+The nonparametric technique is free of this constraint, giving exact p-values for any primary threshold (although very low thresholds are undesirable due to the large suprathreshold clusters expected and consequent poor localization of an effect).

 Although only suprathreshold cluster size has been considered, any statistic summarizing a suprathreshold cluster could be considered.
-In particular an exceedance mass statistic could be employed.
+In particular an exceedance mass statistic could be employed (see §2.4).

-Multi-Subject PET: Activation
+3.2 Multi-subject PET: Activation

-For the second example consider a multi-subject, two condition activation experiment.
-We will use a standard t-statistic with a single threshold test, enabling a direct comparison with the standard parametric random field approach.
+For the second example we consider a multi-subject, two condition activation experiment.
+Here we will use a standard t-statistic with a single threshold test, enabling a direct comparison with the standard parametric random field approach.

-Study description
+Study Description

-Watson et al. (1993) localized the region of visual cortex sensitive to motion, area MT/V5, using high resolution 3D PET imaging of 12 subjects.
+Watson et al. (1993) localized the region of visual cortex sensitive to motion, area MT/V5, using high resolution 3D PET imaging of twelve subjects.
 These the data were analyzed by Holmes et al. (1996), using proportional scaling global flow normalization and a repeated measures pseudo t-statistic.
-We consider the same data here, but use a standard repeated measures t-statistic, allowing direct comparison of parametric and nonparametric approaches.
+Here we consider the same data, but use a standard repeated measures t-statistic, allowing direct comparison of parametric and nonparametric approaches.

-The visual stimulus consisted of randomly placed rectangles.
-During the baseline condition the pattern was stationary, whereas during the active condition the rectangles smoothly moved in independent directions.
-Before the experiment, the 12 subjects were randomly allocated to one of two scan condition presentation orders in a balanced randomization.
-Thus six subjects had scan conditions ABABABABABAB, the remaining six having ABABABABABAB, which we'll refer to as AB and BA orders, respectively.
+The visual stimulus consisted of randomly placed squares.
+During the baseline condition the pattern was stationary, whereas during the active condition the squares smoothly moved in independent directions.
+Prior to the experiment, the twelve subjects were randomly allocated to one of two scan condition presentation orders in a balanced randomization.
+Thus six subjects had scan conditions ABABABABABAB, the remaining six having BABABABABABABA, which we'll refer to as AB and BA orders respectively.

-In this example the labels of the scans as A and B are allocated by the initial randomization, so we have a randomization test, and the null hypothesis concerns the data directly:
+In this example the labels of the scans as A & B are allocated by the initial randomization, so we have a randomization test, and the null hypothesis concerns the data directly: